Sifchain/sifnode/x/dispensation/UserFlow-Claim.md

 ```

-### This list obtained above is run through the parsing API(Niko) , which should create a file like below
+### This list obtained above is run through the parsing API , which should creates an output file
 ```json
 {
  "Output": [